meilisearch/integration-guides/guides/scopes.md

 When a member of the integration team owns a repository, they have full access to this repository, i.e. Admin access on GitHub.

-However, a great power comes with a great responsibility.
+However, a great power comes with great responsibility.
 It means:
 - Merging with Bors (using `bors merge`) should always be privileged.
 Only merge manually if there is no other alternative.
 - Informing the whole integration team (on Slack) before modifying settings in the `Settings` section of a repository: this change can be impactful and should not be applied, or could interest the other repositories of the team.